justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/overview.md

 ## Introduction

-[Figma](https://www.figma.com/ui-design-tool) is PIE’s design tool of choice for building our design system.
+[Figma](https://www.figma.com/ui-design-tool) is PIE’s **design tool** of choice for building our design system.
 All design-related foundations, components and assets are stored in Figma libraries and files.
 This is to ensure the whole digital ecosystem can be accessed by any team.

-We recommend you use Figma through the desktop app.
+We recommend you use Figma through the **desktop app**.
 If Figma’s desktop app is not installed on your computer, get in touch with your manager to request this.

 As a designer within the Just Eat Takeaway organisation, you’ll automatically have access to all of PIE’s libraries and files.
 If you don't have access, please [get in touch with the PIE team](/support/contact-us) to request it.